Google's cloud computing services running on the same infrastructure that Google uses internally for its end-user products.

 Example: Google Drive, Dropbox, and iCloud let you access your photos and documents from any device....

-Example: A financial services company creates a VPC with public subnets for web servers and private subnets f...
+Example: A financial services company builds a VPC with a 10.0.0.0/16 CIDR block, creates public subnets (10....

 Google's cloud computing services that help you build, deploy, and scale applications using Google's infrastructure.
 Like using Google's massive computer network for your projects.